-Holding on to feelings of pain, anger or frustration doesn’t fix anything but still a lot of us can’t seem to let them go?
-May be because we have known them for so long and they feel oddly comfortable.
+Holding on to feelings of pain, anger or frustration doesn’t fix anything but still, a lot of you can’t seem to let go of your painful past?
+Maybe because we have known them for so long and they feel oddly comfortable.

-But holding on to past only keeps us stuck in victim mentality and stops us from creating a strong and healthy sense of self defined by who we are and what we want to be in future.
+But holding on to the painful past only keeps us stuck in a victim mentality and stops us from creating a strong and healthy sense of self-defined by who we are and what we want to be in the future.

-If you are having trouble letting go off your traumatic past, bad relationships, grudges and loss, these 10 tips can assist you:
+If you are unable to let go of your traumatic past, bad relationships, grudges, and loss, these 10 tips can assist you: